 What is one of the key functions of the county executive committee?

-The county executive committee oversees local government policies and ensures they align with wider government goals.
+The county executive committee oversees local government policies and ensures they align with broader government goals.

 Who are the members of the executive committee?